bytebone/how2host/src/first-steps/3-reverse-proxy/nginx.md

 ## Installation with Docker Compose

 Nginx is a reverse proxy, which we will use to direct traffic on your domain name to the different services on your server.
-There are different options to fulfill this task, such as [bare nginx](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/), [traefik](https://doc.traefik.io/traefik/getting-started/quick-start/) and [caddy]().
-You're free to explore these other options, but they won't be covered in this guide.

-One thing that many people don't properly set up is their ports.
-No matter which app you're going to set up in the future, their documentation will ask you to open ports on your hosts.
-This means that the services are easily accessible to anyone using a combination of your servers IP and the specified port of the host. **Doing this is a big security risk and defies any use of a reverse proxy!** It is important to understand that you do not need to open any ports to make a service accessible to Nginx, and therefor the open internet.
-I'll point this out again in a moment.
+Since the classic Nginx is entirely configured in text files, we will be using an extension called "Nginx Proxy Manager" or "NPM" for short.
+It automates the creation of your config files with an easy-to-use web interface and allows for a fast and easy overview and management of your hosts.

 To get started with the Nginx setup, create a new folder at any location you please.
 As an example, we're going to use `mkdir -p /home/docker/nginx`, followed by `cd /home/docker/nginx`.
 Now, run `nano compose.yml` and paste the following code: